o-ran-sc/nonrtric-plt-rappcatalogue/catalogue-enhanced/README.md

 Note that test can be performed both using the nonsecure HTTP port and the secure HTTPS port.

+# Building the rApp Catalogue Enhanced

 Build and start the rApp catalogue enhanced containers:

 ./build_and_start.sh

 This will build and start the container in interactive mode.
 The built container only resides in the local docker repository.
 When running the rApp Catalogue Enhanced as a container, the defualt ports can be re-mapped to any port on the localhost.

+# API Testing of rApp Catalogue Enhanced

-In a second terminal, go to the same folder and run the basic test script, basic_test.sh nonsecure|secure.
+In a second terminal, go to the same folder and run the basic test script:
+      basic_test.sh nonsecure|secure.

-This script runs a number of tests towards the rApp Catalogue Enhanced to make sure it works properply.
+This script runs a number of API tests towards the rApp Catalogue Enhanced to make sure it works properply.

+# Unit Testing of rApp Catalogue Enhanced

+In order to run unit test cases, there is no need to build, and start any container.
+However, Python's venv must exist.
+You can follow the below steps to have an venv:
+      1- Change current directory to project's root directory that is rappcatalogue.
+      2- Run the commands consequtively:
+            python3 -m venv venv --prompt="rappcatalogue"
+            source venv/bin/activate
+            pip install connexion
+      3- Change current directory to 'catalogue-enhanced/tests/'
+      4- Run the command below:
+            python suite.py
+The suite.py will detect existing unit test cases, and run them all.

+# Installing the pip distribution of rApp Catalogue Enhanced

+It is also possible to have a pip distro of rApp catalogue.
+In order to get install in your venv, you have to first install a venv mentioned in Unit Testing of rApp.

+Then, you can follow the below steps:
+      1- Change current directory to 'rappcatalogue/catalogue-enhanced' where you can find setup.py 2- Run the command:
+            pip install .

+This will build the rApp catalogue on your local.